Skip to main content

 When should we just call Paladin?

 Plenty of families call us early just to walk the property and tell them what we see, there's no shame in that.
 We would rather visit and tell you 'nothing to do' than wait until a small problem becomes a big one.
-This connects closely with mosquito control services when you are comparing next steps.
+This connects closely with Paladin services when you are comparing next steps.

-Reach us at (864) 816.7658 or info@paladinpestsolutions.com.
+Reach us at (864) 816-7658 or info@paladinpestsolutions.com.
 Office hours are Mon-Fri 8am-8pm and Sat 10am-4pm.

 What this means for your home